Nay Win: Music career

-In the late 2010, Nay Win and Phyo Lay released Snare's first album "Rap Game" and the follow-up second album "Ba Gyi Phyo and U Nay Win" was released in 2013.
-One of the songs of Snare, "Danger" song which became widely popular and that song has been one of the all-time hits in his career.
+In late 2010, Nay Win and Phyo Lay finally put out Snare's first official album, "Rap Game".
+They followed it up in 2013 with a second album called "Ba Gyi Phyo and U Nay Win".
+Somewhere in there, they dropped a track called "Danger" that ended up taking off.
+It's still one of the bigger songs from his career.
 Two-members left Snare had also staged successful live shows such as a solo performance "Snare Show 2014" in Mhyaw Sin Kyun, Kandawgyi Park in Yangon on November 16, 2014.
 Snare won the "Best Rap Music Award" and "Best Rap music, song and best album of the year" at the 2014 Myanmar Music Award (MMA).
-He went to Singapore to entertain in 2014 and 2015, respectively with Frenzo Production program; and he also travelled and entertained in Australia and the USA in 2015.
+He went to Singapore in 2014 and again in 2015 with Frenzo Production for shows.
+That same year, he also traveled to Australia and the US to perform.

 The third album "Puu Twal Champion", was released on 12 February 2018.
-Snare have successfully released three rap albums.
-These three albums were commercial success and placed the top of the albums chart in local since its released time which turned out to be a success creating him a place to stand in Myanmar music industry.
-Nay Win had found success not only as part of Snare but also by being the lyricist behind successful songs from other artists such as Sai Sai Kham Leng, Kyar Pauk, Saw Nyi Nyi, Bunny Phyoe, G Fatt, Eint Chit, Amera Hpone and more.

-Late 2018–present: Solo debut and mainstream success

-Nay Win started endeavoring to be able to produce and distribute a solo album.
-He launched his debut solo album "Swe Myo Par Mae" on 1 December 2018 which spawned more huge hits and became number 1 on the best-selling albums of the year.
-Many received the album very well as it was filled with Nay Win's personal style and feel to songs composed regarding a variety of issues concerning the youth.
+Nay Win released his debut solo album, Swe Myo Par Mae, on 1 December 2018.
+The album produced several hit songs and reached number one on the year-end best-selling albums chart.

-On 1 April 2019, Frenzo released an animation music video for "Nga Yee Zar Ka Po Mite Tal" (My girlfriend is better than yours) collaborating with Frenzo artists Nay Win, Sai Sai Kham Leng, Phyo Lay, Bunny Phyoe, Ki Ki Kyaw Zaw, John and G Fatt, which is one of the tracks in Sai Sai Kham Leng's album "Sai Sai is Sai Sai", was released on 1 April 2018.
-The music video became widely popular since the day released it on Sai Sai Kham Leng's official Facebook page and YouTube channel, and was praised for the animation quality and music video created by Pencell Studio.
-The music video garnered 1 million views within 24 hours and then 2 million views in 7 days.
+On 1 April 2019, Frenzo released an animated music video for "Nga Yee Zar Ka Po Mite Tal" (My Girlfriend Is Better Than Yours), featuring Nay Win, Sai Sai Kham Leng, Phyo Lay, Bunny Phyoe, Ki Ki Kyaw Zaw, John and G Fatt.
+The song originally appeared on Sai Sai Kham Leng's album Sai Sai Is Sai Sai, which was released on 1 April 2018.
+The music video gained popularity after its release on Sai Sai Kham Leng's official Facebook page and YouTube channel.
+Viewers praised the animation quality, which was handled by Pencell Studio.
+The video received 1 million views within 24 hours and reached 2 million views in its first week.

-Business
+Acting career

+Ne Win won the Best Supporting Actor Award for the film Yee Ywal Moe (Intended Rain) at the 2023 Myanmar Motion Picture Academy Awards.
+This was the very first feature film he ever starred in.

+He starred in a military propaganda short film titled Those Who Will Gallop Through History (ခေတ်သမိုင်းကို ဒုန်းစိုင်းမည့်သူများ), produced by the junta and released on October 25, 2025.
+The film depicts events from the 2021 military coup to the planned general election, portraying the Civil Disobedience Movement (CDM), youth emigration, and armed resistance groups in a critical light.
+Following its release, he faced public criticism over his involvement in the film.
+State media reported that legal action would be taken against individuals who publicly criticized the production.

+He was nominated for Best Actor at the 2025 Myanmar Academy Awards for his performance in the film Byaw Than.

+Personal life

 In 2013, Nay Win broadened his business and creative interests with the opening of ‘Oh My Godfather’ (OMG), a fashion design and retail outlet where Nay Win plays a hand in designing new lines of clothing.